Rahul91/python/README.md

 # python

-A repo for pushing all py script I write.
+A repo for pushing all py scripts.